top of page

 Power Electronics in System Operations 2030+

-You will analyse the overall effects of the increasing penetration of power electronics into the electrical energy system and the associated effects on the electrical system behavior under fault conditions..
-In particular, you will use detailed grid models to research how the contribution of power electronically connected generators to short-circuit and earth fault currents will develop in the future and to what extent this will affect operational management.
-You will analyze the level and shape of the expected short-circuit currents and relate them to the behavior of the network protection devices in detailed network models.
-From your results, you will derive strategies for the future improvement of the fault-clearing behavior and black start capabilities of large-scale power electronically connected generators and show ways in which this can be achieved for the 100% renewable energy systems of the future.
+The candidate will analyse the overall effects of the increasing penetration of power electronics into the electrical energy system and the associated effects on the electrical system behavior under fault conditions.
+In particular, the candidate will use detailed grid models to research how the contribution of power electronically connected generators to short-circuit and earth fault currents will develop in the future and to what extent this will affect operational management.
+The candidate will analyze the level and shape of the expected short-circuit currents and relate them to the behavior of the network protection devices in detailed network models.
+From the results, the candidate will derive strategies for the future improvement of the fault-clearing behavior and black start capabilities of large-scale power electronically connected generators and show ways in which this can be achieved for the 100% renewable energy systems of the future.

 Power electronics in system operation 2030+